Skip to content

 • Regular performance reviews covering both system performance and user adoption patterns

-• Refresher training as needed, particularly when system behaviour changes
+• Refresher training as needed, particularly when system behavior changes

 • Documentation updates as the system evolves and new edge cases are discovered